Alternative Monetary Policy in New Zealand

 The Reserve Bank has a range of tools it can deploy in a low interest rate environment.

-The Reserve Bank’s Large Scale Asset Purchases (LSAP) programme will buy up to $60bn of NZ Government Bonds, Local Government Funding Agency (LGFA) Bonds and NZ Government Inflation-Indexed Bonds in the secondary market.
-This takes the total size of the Large Scale Asset Purchases programme to $60 billion over 12 months.
+The Reserve Bank’s Large Scale Asset Purchases (LSAP) programme will buy up to $60bn of NZ Government Bonds, Local Government Funding Agency (LGFA) Bonds and NZ Government Inflation-Indexed Bonds in the secondary market for the 12 months to May 2021.

 The aim of the programme is to inject money into the economy to lower borrowing costs to households and businesses.